MarcosLabra/randomNumberNPM/readme.md

 ### arguments

-when you run it can add a min and a max number with argv
+when you run it can add a min and a max number with argv, if not it will give you a integer number within 0 and 1000

     node {yourFile.js}  {min} {max}

+### NPX

+It can also be used without npm i and requiered (argument can be used as well)

+    npx random-num-gen-v2 {min} {max}

 <strong> It wont allow a min number bigger than the max number